Homotopy theory in a quasi-abelian category: Differential graded modules

 The tensor products we are interested in are the following.
-There exists a tensor product called the \textit{bornological tensor product} satisfying the property that for bornological dg-vector spaces $E$ and $F$ there exists an isomorphism
+Since $\Born_k$ is closed, the bornological tensor product satisfies the property that for bornological dg-vector spaces $E$ and $F$ there exists a bornological isomorphism

 for any bornological dg-vector space $G$.
 Equivalently, the functor